 Food is one of the crucial items for your bug out bag and INCH bags.
-It seems as if you typically find the same recommendations on every website.
-You want different options!
 You should know the difference between a bug out bag and an INCH bag.

 On the flip side, a bug out bag (BOB) holds three days of rescue items.
 They are ideal for civil unrest, hurricanes, fires, snowstorms, and other disasters.
 You do plan to return home when the coast is clear.

 There are hundreds of choices when it comes to what types of food you can put in your bags.

 There are a few things you want to consider when making your choices:

 - Calorie Ratio to Weight of Item: That can of soup might sound like a good idea, but it weighs a lot.
 You want food that has a small weight with higher calorie.
 You want as many calories per ounce as possible.

 - Macronutrients: You want more fats and proteins than carbohydrates.
 However, don’t forget the carbs because they do give you bursts of energy that you need for your journey ahead.
 Fats and proteins fill you up faster and add more calories.

 - Shelf Life: Yes, a fresh apple would take amazing, but you can’t store them in your bag waiting for an SHTF You need food that lasts for a long time.
 It is important that you keep a list of expiration dates, so you know when to rotate the items.

 - Preparation: The food items you select shouldn’t be hard to prepare.
 It is nice to have some comfort foods, but the food you select should be easily prepared.
 All you might have access to is a campfire or no form of cooking at all!